jiriklepl/bits-knn-jpdc2024/README.md

 ./local-build.sh NAME CUDA_ARCHITECTURES ./scripts/run-opt-distances.sh
 ```

-(this generates various `./data/EXPERIMENT-NAME-TIMESTAMP.csv` and `./data/EXPERIMENT-NAME-TIMESTAMP.err` files; the `.err` files contain checksums for the generated data in the `.csv` files and report incorrect parameters and other issues)
+This generates various `./data/EXPERIMENT-NAME-TIMESTAMP.csv` and `./data/EXPERIMENT-NAME-TIMESTAMP.err` files; the `.err` files contain checksums for the generated data in the `.csv` files and report incorrect parameters and other issues.
+Note that these scripts can take a long time (typically, up to two hours) to run.
+Each script has a upper estimate on the time it can run in its `#SBATCH` header.

-Then, run the following commands to generate `./scripts/optima.csv` and `./scripts/optima-dist.csv` files, run the following commands:
+Then, run the following commands to generate `./scripts/optima.csv` and `./scripts/optima-dist.csv` files, run the following commands (they also automatically prepare a virtual environment `.venv` and install the required Python packages using `pip`):

 ```bash
 # produce the `./scripts/optima.csv` file: